jarusified/react-hooks-example-application/README.md

 3. ***Storing into a database:*** MongoDB or something.
 [TODO.] <https://stackoverflow.com/questions/20167194/insert-a-pandas-dataframe-into-mongodb-using-pymongo>

-4. ***React hooks:*** Recently, I heard about how react does not use class based components and I thought I should probably give React a try for the following
+4. ***Why React hooks:*** Recently, I heard about how react got rid of binding render props multiple times in class-based components with the introduction of functional components, called React hooks.
+And I thought I should probably this a try.
+My experience with React is still novice and I had to learn by figuring out how:
-   reasons:
    1. Functional components are more stateful.
    2.